Orion Crew Exploration Vehicle, United States of America

 Contractors

-Orbital Science is the prime contractor involved in the manufacturing of Launch Abort System.
-ATK received a $62.5m sub-contract from Orbital Science in July 2007 to design, build, examine and supply the launch abort motor.
+Orbital Science was the prime contractor involved in the manufacturing of Launch Abort System.
+ATK received a $62.5m sub-contract from Orbital Science in July 2007 to design, build, examine, and supply the launch abort motor.